Maksim Chmerkovskiy Shares Adorable Video Of His Baby’s Huge Achievement

 As for what’s next for Peta and Maksim, the couple will be getting back to work and going head-to-head.

-Good Morning America recently confirmed that both Chmerkovskiy and Murgatroyd will be back on Dancing with the Stars for Season 25 – set to premiere later this month – and it’s rumored that the couple will be teaming up with another married duo.
+Good Morning America recently confirmed that both Chmerkovskiy and Murgatroyd would be back on Dancing with the Stars for Season 25, which is set to premiere later this month, and it’s rumored that the couple will be teaming up with another married duo.

 According to the recently leaked cast list, Peta and Maksim will be dancing with Vanessa and Nick Lachey.